sweattep/modern_quotes/README.md

 >It's not an odd view, that there isn't much difference between selling yourself and renting yourself.

+>You have a choice between starving or selling yourself into tyranny

 >Society forms a screen between nature and man.

 >If you want to learn to swim jump into the water.
 On dry land no frame of mind is ever going to help you.